Marine life: Marine molluscs

 Molluscs (Latin for soft) form a phylum with about 85,000 extant recognized species.
 They are the largest marine phylum in terms of species count, containing about 23% of all the named marine organisms.
 Molluscs have more varied forms than other invertebrate phyla.
-They are highly diverse, not just in size and in anatomical structure, but also in behaviour and in habitat.
+They are highly diverse, not just in size and in anatomical structure, but also in behavior and in habitat.

 The mollusc phylum is divided into 9 or 10 taxonomic classes.
 These classes include gastropods, bivalves and cephalopods, as well as other lesser-known but distinctive classes.
 Gastropods with protective shells are referred to as snails, whereas gastropods without protective shells are referred to as slugs.
 Gastropods are by far the most numerous molluscs in terms of species.
 Bivalves include clams, oysters, cockles, mussels, scallops, and numerous other families.
 There are about 8,000 marine bivalves species (including brackish water and estuarine species).
 A deep sea ocean quahog clam has been reported as having lived 507 years making it the longest recorded life of all animals apart from colonial animals, or near-colonial animals like sponges.

 Cephalopods include octopus, squid and cuttlefish.
 About 800 living species of marine cephalopods have been identified, and an estimated 11,000 extinct taxa have been described.
 They are found in all oceans, but there are no fully freshwater cephalopods.

 Molluscs have such diverse shapes that many textbooks base their descriptions of molluscan anatomy on a generalized or hypothetical ancestral mollusc.
 This generalized mollusc is unsegmented and bilaterally symmetrical with an underside consisting of a single muscular foot.
 Beyond that it has three further key features.
 Firstly, it has a muscular cloak called a mantle covering its viscera and containing a significant cavity used for breathing and excretion.
 A shell secreted by the mantle covers the upper surface.
 Secondly (apart from bivalves) it has a rasping tongue called a radula used for feeding.
 Thirdly, it has a nervous system including a complex digestive system using microscopic, muscle-powered hairs called cilia to exude mucus.
 The generalized mollusc has two paired nerve cords (three in bivalves).
 The brain, in species that have one, encircles the esophagus.
 Most molluscs have eyes and all have sensors detecting chemicals, vibrations, and touch.